nakatamaho/mplapack/README.md

 * 2012/12/20: MPACK 0.8.0-RC2 Build fixes on various platforms.
 * 2012/12/05: Our Rgemm dd paper "A Fast implementation of matrix-matrix product in double-double precision on NVIDIA C2050 and application to semidefinite programming" is selected as the Best Papers of The Third International Conference on Networking and Computing.
 Slide is here.
 * 2012/11/29: MPACK 0.8.0-RC1 CUDA version of Rgemm in double-double precision is integrated.
-* 2012/10/13: CUDA 4.2 or later version of accelarated Rgemm in double-double precision on NVIDIA C2050 GPU is now available.
+* 2012/10/13: CUDA 4.2 or later version of accelerated Rgemm in double-double precision on NVIDIA C2050 GPU is now available.
 Note it does not work on CUDA 4.1.
-Origial release announce is here., and preprint is available from here, and it will be presented at The Third International Conference on Networking and Computing Okinawa, Japan, December 5-7, 2012 .
+Original release announce is here., and preprint is available from here, and it will be presented at The Third International Conference on Networking and Computing Okinawa, Japan, December 5-7, 2012 .
 * 2012/06/16: MPACK 0.7.0!
 Announcement
 * 2012/06/16: Development has been migrated to SVN repository.
-* 2011/10/28: Rgemm accleration in double-double precision on NVIDIA C2050 GPU is now available.
+* 2011/10/28: Rgemm acceleration in double-double precision on NVIDIA C2050 GPU is now available.
 Even though papers are not published, you can just try by "make".
 Note that only CUDA 3.2 is supported.
 Origial release announce is here.
-* 2011/08/24: Rgemm accleration on NVIDIA C2050 GPU is coming.
-Unforutnately paper are rejected, so please wait...
+* 2011/08/24: Rgemm acceleration on NVIDIA C2050 GPU is coming.
+Unfortunately paper are rejected, so please wait...
 Here is a pdf slide.
 * 2010/08/20: MPACK 0.6.7!
 Includes condition number estimators; Rgecon and Rpocon.
-Now 100 MLAPACK routines, and license has been changed to 2-caluse BSD style license.
+Now 100 MLAPACK routines, and license has been changed to 2-clause BSD style license.
 No longer use LGPLv3.
 * 2010/08/6: MPACK 0.6.6!
 Build fix release.
 Tested on various Linux distributions.
 * 2010/05/31: A paper for MPACK (0.6.4) in Japanese has been uploaded.
 * 2010/05/21: MPACK 0.6.5!
 MPFR support, and MBLAS license has been changed to BSD style.
 Still MLAPACK part is LGPLv3.
 I'll replace hopefully soon.
 * 2010/01/13: MPACK 0.6.4!
 BUILD FIX RELEASE!
-PLEASE CHECK ON YOUR ENVIRONMET!
+PLEASE CHECK ON YOUR ENVIRONMENT!
 THANKS!
 ALSO WINDOWS IS SUPPORTED!
 * 2009/12/18: POSTER and SLIDE ARE UPLOADED; MPACK (MBLAS/MLAPACK) poster at HPCS2010 in English, and slide in Japanese, and I did two seminars about MPACK (MBLAS/MLAPACK) @NII and @Tokyo Univ; here is the slide.
 * 2009/11/24: MPACK 0.6.0!
 * 2009/11/7: Add example page.